 5. Hide Your uTorrent Traffic

-So to fix this problem, you can simply hide your BitTorrent traffic using uTorrent’s inbuilt settings.
+You can simply hide your BitTorrent traffic using uTorrent’s inbuilt settings.
 As a result, you will no longer face the uTorrent connecting to peers’ error.

 To get started with this, you will need to follow these steps: